MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### The state of the operator

-First, let's understand the state that is kept behind the scenes.
+Let's understand the state that is kept behind the scenes.
 Each step has its own state.
 This state holds the most recent values of the columns and declared variables for all the preceding steps and for the step itself.
 It also holds the match ID for the current sequence.

 Think of the state of the operator as a table with a row for each step: